Fareast International University

 Fareast International University (FIU) (ফারইস্ট ইন্টারন্যাশনাল ইউনিভার্সিটি) is a private university located at Banani in Dhaka, Bangladesh.
 The university was established in 2013 under the Private University Act, 2010.
-It was founded by Sheikh Kabir Hossain, relative of Prime Minister Sheikh Hasina.
+It was founded by Sheikh Kabir Hossain, a relative of Prime Minister Sheikh Hasina.

 FIU is currently operating trimester basis in 16 graduate and masters programs under the faculty of Business Administration, Engineering, Science, Liberal Arts & Social Sciences and LAW.
 FIU introduces international standard course curricula approved by the UGC of Bangladesh.
 Besides, there are different clubs and houses for debate, English language, indoor-games, cultural practices, and sports facilities for the benefit of the learners.
 It has research and academic collaborations with number of foreign universities.

 FIU is the first private university in Bangladesh selected by the Government to offer MBA Major in Project Monitoring and Evaluation.
 Moreover, FIU has established "Integrated Research Institute for Inclusive Development (IRIID)" for action research on various issues of the contemporary world and appropriate technology transfer for sustainable development.